Alcohol Consumption can also Act as a Stressor

 Research has shown that these HPA axis alterations can be long-lasting and difficult, if not impossible, to heal.
 Additionally, the consequences may be more significant in females, particularly when estrogen levels are low.
 [2, 5, 15]

 Alcohol consumption can also affect DNA methylation.
 Research has shown that alcohol affects two genes that are important in the HPA axis, NR3C1 and FKBP5.
 These genes become increasingly demethylated with increasing exposure to alcohol.
 We know that the genes play a role in hormone receptor complexes, including cortisol.
-Studies have also shown one of these genes (FKBP5), in particular, is associated with PTSD, depression, and anxiety.
+Studies have also shown one of these genes (FKBP5), in particular, is associated with elevations in stress, poor mood, and anxiousness.

 Norepinephrine and Dopamine

-Alcohol consumption, as well as other drugs, stress, and anxiety, can influence dopamine and norepinephrine activity in the nucleus accumbens (NAc), part of the brain’s reward system.
-Alcohol can increase both dopamine and taurine levels in the NAc; taurine participates in activating the reward system and dopamine release.
+Alcohol consumption, as well as other drugs, stress, and anxiousness, can influence dopamine and norepinephrine activity in the nucleus accumbens (NAc), part of the brain’s reward system.
+Alcohol can increase both dopamine and taurine levels in the NAc.
+Taurine participates in activating the reward system and dopamine release.
 Disturbances in the reward system are an underlying issue in people with alcohol dependence.

 Research has also shown that alcohol may cause an increase in tryptophan in the hippocampus, serotonin in the hippocampus and amygdala, and serotonin turnover.
 On the other hand, withdrawal from alcohol may decrease tryptophan, serotonin, and serotonin turnover.
 This may lead to difficulty in modulating corticosteroid levels, resulting in low mood, as well as other withdrawal signs and symptoms.